adamowada/chatgpt-to-markdown-extension/README.md

 # ChatGPT to Markdown Chrome Extension

-Easily copy the contents of a ChatGPT chat and past the markdown version of it wherever you'd like.
+Easily copy the contents of a ChatGPT chat as markdown and paste wherever you'd like.

-Or you can easily download the ChatGPT chat into a markdown file.
+Or download the chat into a markdown file with a single click!

 ## Features